rapidsai/deployment/source/platforms/databricks.md

 )
 ```

-Upload the [10 Minutes to RAPIDS cuDF Pandas notebook](https://colab.research.google.com/drive/12tCzP94zFG2BRduACucn5Q_OcX1TUKY3) into your Databricks workspace and run through the cells.
+Upload the [10 Minutes to cuDF Pandas notebook](https://colab.research.google.com/drive/12tCzP94zFG2BRduACucn5Q_OcX1TUKY3) into your Databricks workspace and run through the cells.